Disclaimer for Academic Policy and Program Changes

 Full-time students who are eligible for, and receiving, financial aid must successfully complete twelve (12) credits with a minimum GPA of 2.00 each semester.
 Students who fail to achieve this criterion are placed on Financial Aid Probation and may lose all financial aid if their academic performance does not reflect satisfactory progress during the next semester.
 Additionally, State of Washington financial aid recipients who are enrolled full-time are required to successfully complete at least six (6) credit hours per semester or risk immediate suspension of state aid.
 Please note that current financial aid awarding procedures reflect the expectation that undergraduate students enrolled on a full-time basis will complete their degree requirements in eight semesters.

-The policies and procedures governing SAP and its relationship to financial aid are available from the Financial Aid Office, College Hall, Room 129.
+The policies and procedures governing SAP and its relationship to financial aid are available from the Financial Aid Office, Crosby, lower level.
 Students with additional questions regarding this policy are invited to inquire at the Financial Aid Office.

 Satisfactory Academic Progress for VeteransVeterans failing to achieve minimum standards of academic progress are placed on probation for the following semester and notified via email by the University's Veterans' Advisor.
 Should satisfactory academic progress not be achieved by the following term, certification of veteran benefits will be suspended and the VA Regional Processing Office will be notified.
 Certification of veteran benefits can resume once satisfactory academic progress standing is attained.